-Julia started working with the founder of the charity in 2007 in her professional role as the nurse at the Minster school.
-They worked together supporting many students age 7 to 18 years with various bereavement needs.
-The charity rapidly grew and demand for this vital service was high.
-There was a need for more support and vision at senior management committee level so Julia decided to volunteer for the Children’s Bereavement Centre and bring her skills to a cause that she is passionate about.
-Julia trained as a nurse in 1984 at St James University Hospital, Leeds and worked in A&E then specialised in Cardio Thoracic Surgery being Senior Sister of the unit at Killingbeck Hospital.
-Julia then further trained in counselling specialising in teenage bereavement issues and worked with Cruise Bereavement in Leeds for many years on their steering committee and set up the Leeds branch of Cruise.
+Julia started working with the founder of the charity in 2007 in her professional role as a nurse at a local school.
+They worked together supporting many students age 7-18 years of age with various bereavement needs.
+The charity rapidly grew and demand for this vital work was high.
+There was a need for more support and vision at senior management committee level so Julia decided to volunteer for the Children’s Bereavement Centre and bring her skills to a cause she is passionate about.
+Julia trained as a nurse in 1984 at St James University Hospital, Leeds and worked in A&E, then specialised in Cardio-Thoracic Surgery being Senior Sister of the unit at Killingbeck Hospital.
+Julia then further trained in counselling, specialising in teenage bereavement issues and worked with Cruse Bereavement in Leeds for many years on their steering committee and set up the Leeds branch of Cruse.

 Sue Leadbeater – Trustee

-Sue became aware of the CBC some years ago in her role as a solicitor being a Family Law specialist dealing with all issues arising from the breakdown of relationships and awareness of the feelings of loss that children often suffer when their parents separate.
-Sue actively sought out some advice about bereavement services the charity offered when her own children’s father died suddenly 4 years ago.
+Sue became aware of the CBC some years ago in her role as a solicitor being a Family Law specialist dealing with all issues from the breakdown of relationships.
+Sue actively sought out some advice about bereavement services the charity offered when her own children’s father died.

 Luke Rees – Trustee

 We are keen to recruit new members to our Board.
 The Board meets bi- monthly on a Tuesday evening, for about two hours.